abigailStev/cross_correlation/README.md

 # cross_correlation
 Computes the cross-correlation function of a broad reference energy band with narrow energy channels of interest.
-Please see Stevens et al. (in prep) for reference.
-If you use this software, please cite that paper!!
+Please see [Stevens & Uttley 2016](https://ui.adsabs.harvard.edu/#abs/2016MNRAS.460.2796S/abstract) for reference.

 ## Contents